 In general, it is an ultra-fast and temporary information device that a digital device requires to access right now or in a while.

-To make it simple, I can say that it’s a short-term data storing device, unlike internal storage, including SSD and HDD, in which you hold data for a permanent basis.
+To make it simple, I can say that it’s a short-term data storing device, unlike internal storage, including SSD and HDD, in which you hold data on a permanent basis.

 At the same time, RAM is a flash memory that loses its stored data when the circuit loses current.